Chong Qing Hot Pot Presents: Dinner for Two at China Kitchen Chamblee

 China Kitchen is the kind of no-frills, no-nonsense establishment that keeps its eyes on the prize: serving up authentic Dim Sum and other eats to hungry Atlantans.
 True to form, the folks at China Kitchen make everything from scratch in house, even the wok sauce and those whose are familiar with the current crazes in the food world know that nothing is better than house made sauce!

 Hot, sour, salty, sweet and full of flavors alien to our jejune western palettes, the Northern Chinese style cuisine served at this eatery has left our stomachs forever hungry for more.
 The first thing to do is choose from the many flavors of Bubble Tea, which is also known as pearl milk tea (on account of the little tapioca balls floating around the tea).
 Regular Bubble Tea is a good choice of Bubble Tea for rookies, while the pro move is ordering the Lychee.
 Of the many Dim Sum options served at China Kitchen, our favorite hands down is the Xiao Long Bao.
-Known to us Americans as “soup dumplings,” these handmade buns are served hand made to order and fresh as can be in steaming bamboo wicker baskets.
+Known to us Americans as “soup dumplings,” these handmade buns are served hand made to order and fresh as can be in steaming bamboo wicker baskets. (there is even an off-the-menu "XL Soup Dumpling" that comes with a set of straws and is eaten kinda like chicken pot pie!)
 We also recommend the sweet and sour pork ribs if you want a true fall of the bone experience.
 You are also guaranteed a win with an order of the Clay Pot, steaming full of even more comfort than Grandma's.
 Oh and don’t be worried – the menu on the wall may be 100% in Chinese script, but they’ve got a dual language menu at the counter for perusing all the other delicious dishes as well.
 You’ll also have a bowl of hot and sour soup to keep your hunger at bay while you wait for the dumplings (we know what you came for…) in addition to endless portions of fluffy white rice at your disposal as well, because – trust us – you’re going to want this meal to last.